mesosphere/dcos-docs-site/README.md

 ## Husky pre-commit hook

-This repo validates code before committing.
-No additionally tooling needs to be installed.
+This repo validates code before committing, without the need for additional tooling to run.
 It will only lint files that have changed.

 The Docs team introduced these linters in December 2021 and decided not to retroactively apply them to existing files.
-Thus, _you will encounter errors on files you have changed that you did not introduce_.
-Please cheerfully address them as best you can!
+Thus, **you will encounter errors on files you have changed that you did not introduce**.
+Please cheerfully address errors as best you can!

 - Grammar lint via [vale](https://docs.errata.ai/)
 - Link validation using [remark](https://github.com/remarkjs/remark)